Liga leaders Barca drop more points, Atletico beat Almeria

-BARCELONA: A subdued Barcelona could not break down Getafe in a 0-0 draw yesterday, dropping more points but still sitting 11 clear of Real Madrid at the top of La Liga.
+BARCELONA: A subdued Barcelona could not break down Getafe in a 0-0 draw on Sunday, dropping more points but still sitting 11 clear of Real Madrid at the top of La Liga.

 Third-place Atletico Madrid beat Almeria 2-1 at home with Antoine Griezmann netting a brace as he continued his sparkling form.